-You can determine what you can afford by using Bankrate’s calculator, which factors in your income, monthly obligations, estimated down payment, the details of your mortgage like the interest rate, and homeowners insurance and property taxes.
+You can determine what you can afford by using Bankrate’s calculator, which factors in your income, monthly obligations, estimated down payment and other details of your mortgage, including the interest rate and homeowners insurance and property taxes.

 Step 3: Build your savings

-Your first savings goal, however, should be your down payment.
+Your first savings goal should be your down payment.

 “Saving for a down payment is crucial so that you can put the most money down — preferably 20 percent to reduce your mortgage loan, qualify for a better interest rate and avoid having to pay private mortgage insurance,” Woroch explains.

 It’s equally important to build up your reserves.
-One general rule of thumb is to have the equivalent of roughly six months of mortgage payments in a savings account, even after you fork over the down payment.
+One general rule of thumb is to have the equivalent of roughly six months’ worth of mortgage payments in a savings account, even after you fork over the down payment.
 This can help safeguard you if you lose your job, for example, or something else unexpected happens.

-Don’t forget that closing costs, which are the fees you’ll pay to finalize the mortgage, typically run between 2 percent to 5 percent of the loan’s principal.
+Also, don’t forget closing costs, which are the fees you’ll pay to finalize the mortgage.
+They typically run between 2 percent to 5 percent of the loan’s principal.
 They don’t include escrow payments, either, which are a separate expense.
-Generally, you’ll also need around 3 percent of the home’s price for maintenance and repair costs annually.
+Generally, you’ll also need around 3 percent of the home’s price for annual maintenance and repair costs.